 Classroom Tip: Offers insight in how children learn mathematics, includes best practices.

-Writing to Prompts in the Trait-Based Classroom: Content Areas by Carol Avery, Amanda Wheeler
+Writing to Prompts in the Trait-Based Classroom: Content Areas by Ruth Culham and Amanda Wheeler

 Builds writing proficiency for test taking